YotaXP/VinewatchX/README.md

 Summary
 =======

-Vinewatch started as a program to determine the live status of the Vinesauce.com TwitchTV stream's live status.
-Over the past 2 years, I (H. Bristow aka Aliababwah) have been passively developing this horrid little program in C# for the Jabronis over at my favourite stream.
+Vinewatch started as a program to determine the live status of the Vinesauce.com TwitchTV stream.
+Over the past 2 years, I (Aliababwah) have been passively developing this horrid little program in C# for the Jabronis over at my favourite stream.
 Here's a link to the forum thread:

 http://vinesauce.com/vinetalk/index.php?topic=3045.0